21ideas-org/21ideas.org/content.en/docs/Theory/security/hwws.md

 ## Coldcard Mk4

+{{< hint danger >}}
+**⚠️ Random number generator vulnerability, July 2026.** A flaw was found in COLDCARD firmware: since 2021 the device silently used a software fallback generator instead of the hardware one.
+Every model except the Mk1 is affected, including the Mk4 described below.
+Fixed firmware: 4.2.0 for the Mk3, 5.6.0 for the Mk4 and Mk5, 1.5.0Q for the Q.

+Dice rolls protect **the seed only** — paper wallets, clone-to-another-device, Seed XOR in random mode and the built-in password generator are broken regardless.
+See the warning in our [Coldcard guide](/en/coldcard) and [Wizardsardine's analysis](https://wizardsardine.com/blog/coldcard-rng-vulnerability/).
+{{< /hint >}}

 {{% image "/img/hwws/mk4.webp" /%}}

 | **Manufacturer** | **Released** | **MSRP** | **Suitable for** | **Native app** |